Founder, President of the Board

 Dr. Yelizaveta Raykhlina

-Dr. Raykhlina, Professor of Liberal Studies at New York University, serves as the faculty sponsor for the East Coast Coalition for Tolerance and Non-Discrimination (ECC).
+Dr. Raykhlina, Clinical Professor of Liberal Studies at New York University, advises the board chair of the East Coast Coalition for Tolerance and Non-Discrimination (ECC).

 Prior to coming to New York University, Dr. Raykhlina received her Ph.D. in History from Georgetown University.
 Her research interests include the cultural history of Imperial Russia in the long nineteenth century, the development of Russian philosophy in the European context, and the intellectual discourse behind the Russian exploration and conquest of Central Asia.
 Her current project focuses on commercial publishing from about 1830 to the early 1860s and analyzes the propagation of so-called “middle-class values” in several popular and emphatically non-elite mass-circulation periodicals.